dkargin/miniroscpp/readme.md

 1. Check if I can merge whole ROS transport in a library.
 1. ~~Provide a proper install and configuration scripts for CMake.~~ DONE
 1. Test library on android.

+# Future plans #

+Since **miniros** is experimental distribution, I am free to improve core API.
+These are possible directions:

+1. Rework global initialization: ros::init should return some sort of a context.
+  All global variables should be moved to this context.
+  `NodeHandle` should use either this context, or parent node in its constructor.
+  This alows implementing nodelet approach without using separate API.
+2. Ticket-based API for ros services: resolve issues with crashing server.
+3. Reduce compilation time by moving exposed class fields to "Impl" section.

 # ROS References #